Jon-edge/edge-stension/README.md

   3. Press `F5` to launch the Extension Development Host

 ### Usage
-- Open your Edge React GUI project in VS Code (as the workspace root)
+- Open an edge-react-gui containing workspace or worktree
-- Open the `Edge Plugins` activity bar icon
+- Open the `Edge Tools` activity bar icon
 - Use the toolbar actions and item context menus to:
   - Toggle individual plugins
   - Enable/disable all in a section